Aaron Milavec has been an innovative teacher and software developer

 and Religious Inquiry," Zygon 42/2 (2006) 465-486.

-Milavec earned his S.T.B. from the University of Fribourg in
+Milavec earned his S.T.B., summa cum laude, from the University of Fribourg in

-Milavec has published seven books, five chapters in collected
+Milavec has published fifteen books, seven chapters in collected

-need to rethink their theology in order to be faithful to the
+Christians need to rethink their theology in order to be faithful

-Jewish heritage received from Jesus two thousand years ago.
+to the Jewish heritage received from Jesus two thousand years

 Prior to this, Milavec devoted sixteen years to unlocking the